camunda/camunda-docs-manual/content/introduction/extensions.md

 ---

-Camunda BPM is developed by Camunda as an open source project in collaboration with the community.
-The "core project" (namely "Camunda BPM platform") is the basis for the Camunda BPM product which is provided by Camunda as a commercial offering.
-The commercial [Camunda BPM product](http://camunda.com/bpm/features/) contains additional (non-open source) features and is provided to Camunda BPM customers with service offerings such as enterprise support and [bug fix releases](/enterprise/download).
+Camunda Platform is developed by Camunda as an open source project in collaboration with the community.
+The "core project" (namely "Camunda Platform") is the basis for the Camunda Platform product which is provided by Camunda as a commercial offering.
+The commercial [Camunda Platform product](http://camunda.com/bpm/features/) contains additional (non-open source) features and is provided to Camunda Platform customers with service offerings such as enterprise support and [bug fix releases](/enterprise/download).

 # Community Extensions

-Camunda supports the community in its effort to build additional community extensions under the Camunda BPM umbrella.
-Such community extensions are maintained by the community and are not part of the commercial Camunda BPM product.
+Camunda supports the community in its effort to build additional community extensions under the Camunda Platform umbrella.
+Such community extensions are maintained by the community and are not part of the commercial Camunda Platform product.

 {{< note title="Camunda Support" class="warning" >}}
   Camunda does not support community extensions as part of its commercial services to enterprise subscription customers